-The Cathedral named for the Assumption of the Virgin Mary certainly wasn't Volterra's first Duomo.
-Back in the 9th century, there was a pre-existing church dedicated to the Virgin Mary.
-Rebuilt following a violent earthquake in 1117, it was expanded in the late 13th century.
-The basilica's transept is classically decorated, including ornate lunettes using the flattened ornamentation technique and sloping rhombuses that once housed ceramic basins.
-These same rhombuses are also found on the salients of the facade, divided into three sections with large quadrangular pilaster strips in the Lombard style.
+The cathedral displays classical decoration in its transept, including sloping rhombuses which housed ceramic basins.
+The same rhombuses are also present on the pointed façade, divided into three sections with large quadrangular pilaster strips in the Lombard style.
 The marble doorway is built using recovered materials from the Roman theatre of Vallebuona.